excellalabs/docker-workshop-2/README.2.md

 1. Send some requests: `curl http://$IP:9200/`

-## **EXERCISE: Rolling update image**
+## **EXERCISE: Rolling update**

-We're going to update the elasticsearch image, in this case just to a newer version, but it would work the same way if you updated code in your app and had a new version of an image to apply.
+We're going to update the elasticsearch image our containers are using, in this case just to a newer version, but it would work the same way if you updated code in your app and had a new version of an image to apply.

 1. `kubectl set image deployment/elastic elastic=elasticsearch:5`